rackerlabs/support-how-to/content/how-to/rackspace-email/manage-password-recovery-for-rackspace-webmail/index.md

 ### Reset the password recovery authentication type

-You might need to perform these steps if you want to change your authentication method or set up a new device.
+You might need to perform these steps to change your authentication method or set up a new device.

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).